Transportation

 - Volunteer Rides: Contact your local Council on Aging to see if they offer a volunteer driver program.

-- MassHealth Transportation: Rides to medical appointments for MassHealth consumers are known as PT-1.
-See link.
-Transportation also is provided for MassHealth Day programs but this is coordinated through the day program and state agency.
-It is not reviewed on the link.
+- Transportation also is provided for MassHealth Day programs, but this is coordinated through the day program and state agency.

 Get the latest news directly to your inbox